stonecoldpat/anysender-voting/README.md

 onchainDeposit(toDeposit: BigNumber, wallet: Wallet)
 ````

-By depositing in the Relay.sol contract, the any.sender service will acknowledge the deposit and associate it with the sending key. *Coming soon: A DepositFor() function, to let users deposit on behalf of others.*
+By depositing in the Relay.sol contract, the any.sender service acknowledges the deposit and will associate it with the sending key. *Coming soon: A DepositFor() function, to let users deposit on behalf of others.*

 (In the future; we might support deposits in ERC20 that are auto-swapped to ETH via uniswap/kyberswap.)